dime-coin/electrum-docs/coldstorage.rst

 ============

-This document shows how to create an offline wallet that holds your Bitcoins and a watching-only online wallet that is used to view its history and to create transactions that have to be signed with the offline wallet before being broadcast on the online one.
+This document shows how to create an offline wallet that holds your dimecoins and a watching-only online wallet that is used to view its history and to create transactions that have to be signed with the offline wallet before being broadcast on the online one.

-Create an offline wallet
+Create an Offline Wallet
 ------------------------

 Create a wallet on an offline machine, as per the usual process (file